-These ITS will contribute to a common understanding among insurance and reinsurance undertakings and the EU's national competent authorities about the methodology that the Joint
+These ITS will contribute to a common understanding among insurance and reinsurance undertakings and the EU's national competent authorities about the methodology that the Joint Committee should use to specify the allocations.
+Given that the allocations of any ECAI will be equally applicable in all EU Member States, these ITS will also contribute to ensure a high level of

-The Implementing Regulation provided allocations for 26 ECAIs, including Feri.
+1 The ECAI Allocation Regulation provided allocations for 26 ECAIs, including Feri.
 Currently Feri no longer meets the ECAI definition in article 13(40) of Directive 2009/138/EC (Solvency II), given the withdrawal of its CRA registration by ESMA.
 Allocations for those 25 ECAIs remain unchanged.